Credit Acceptance Corporation research snapshot

 information Richness

 B-level information richness.
-CACC has long public history, SEC filings, quarterly earnings, and some analyst coverage (2 analysts).
-However, subprime auto lenders receive less analyst attention than large banks, and detailed dealer-level economics, credit score migration data, and funding structure details require direct reading of CACC filings rather than third-party summaries.
+CACC has a long public history, SEC filings, quarterly earnings, and a small analyst roster (3 analysts per S&P Global), but subprime auto lenders receive less coverage than large banks, and dealer-level economics, credit score migration, and funding structure details require reading CACC filings directly rather than third-party summaries.

 bias Check